earthlab/earthlab.github.io/_posts/courses/earth-analytics/05-remote-sensing-uncertainty-lidar/in-class/2017-02-15-spatial01-understand-uncertainty.md

 For example, it is difficult to determine the ends of a crack with measuring its length.
 Two people may likely pick two different starting and ending points.

-*Example:* Random error may be introduced when we measure tree heights as discussed above.
+*Example:* Random error may be introduced when you measure tree heights as discussed above.

 - <a href="https://www.nde-ed.org/GeneralResources/ErrorAnalysis/UncertaintyTerms.htm">Source: nde-ed.org</a>